sir-chipsalot/Flight_tracker_api/README.md

 - **POST /data**: Fetches real-time flight data from the OpenSky API and stores it in Redis by timestamp.

 - **DELETE /data/<int:hour>**: Deletes all stored flight data from Redis for the specified timestamp.

+- **DELETE /delete_all**: Deletes all stored flight data from Redis for all timestamps.

 - **GET /flights_by_hour/<country>/<int:hour>**: Returns the number of flights from a given country recorded at a specified timestamp.